As usual, with half my brain tied behind my back, just to make it fair.

 And it's the liberals who are trying to look at this prosperity right in the eye, which is right out in front of our faces every day, and tell us we should be miserable, that it's unfair, that it's not right, that it's not going to last, and this all needs to be torn down.

-And that's exactly what they've done, and it flies in the face of what is right in front of everybody's eyes to see.
+And it flies in the face of what is right in front of everybody's eyes to see.

 We're the United States.

-Nothing's going to happen.
+There's nothing's going to happen.

-We haven't had another attack since nine.
+We haven't had another attack since 9.

 Why do you think that is?

-I guarantee you, Mrs. Clinton had nothing to do with keeping the country safe, and neither has John Edwards, and neither has Barack Obama, and neither has John Kerry.
+And neither has John Edwards, and neither has Barack Obama, and neither has John Kerry.

 They have done everything they can to undermine this country's security by undermining our attempts at protecting ourselves in foreign theaters of war such as Afghanistan and Iraq.

-Something else I've noticed out there, and I don't know if you have, but all of a sudden we got Barack Obama now entering the policy arena.
+Something else I've noticed out there, and I don't know if you have, but all of a sudden, we got Barack Obama now entering the policy arena.

 He's not just uttering platitudes and bromides.